Education & Engagement

 INSTRUMENTAL & VOCAL WORKSHOPS designed to enhance the skills of music students are available.
 Our professional musicians and conductors are available to work with students in your school.

-CHORUS PROGRAMS: Members of the Akron Symphony Chorus and Gospel Meets Symphony Chorus are available for outreach and educational programs.
+CHORUS PROGRAMS: Members of the Akron Symphony Chorus and Gospel Meets Symphony Choir are available for outreach and educational programs.

-PREVIEWS FROM THE PODIUM: One hour prior to each of the Akron Symphony’s Classic Series Concerts, Maestro Christopher Wilkins will provide insights about the music and composers featured on the evening’s program.
+PREVIEWS FROM THE PODIUM: One hour prior to each of the Akron Symphony’s Classic Series Concerts, Music Director Christopher Wilkins will provide insights about the music and composers featured on the evening’s program.
 He is often joined by other performers, soloists or composers for this relaxed yet informative talk.

 OPEN REHEARSALS: Select concert rehearsals are open for students and community members to attend as part of a school or community outreach program.
 Check our Concerts page for details.